communote-github-user/psyphant.github.io/doc/home.md

 audience: developers, admins, users
 ---

-# Overview
+# Introduction

 This site provides the Communote documentation.

-# Survey of features

-Some of the more prominent features of this theme include the following:

-* Bootstrap framework
-* Sidebar for table of contents
-* Top navigation bar with drop-down menus
-* PDF generation (through Prince XML utility)
-* Build scripts to automate the workflow
-* Notes, tips, and warning information notes
-* A nifty system for creating links to different pages
-* Tags for alternative nativation
-* Content sharing across projects
-* Emphasis on pages, not posts
-* Relative (rather than absolute) link structure, so you can push the outputs anywhere and easily view them

-I'm using this theme for my documentation projects, building about 20 different outputs for various products, versions, languages, and audiences from the same set of files.
-This single sourcing requirement has influenced how I constructed this theme.

-# PDF Download Option for Help Material
+## But what actually is Communote?

+{Description}

+## History of Communote

+{Short History}

+## Why OpenSource?

+{Reasons Communote is now OpenSource}

+## Download the documentation

-If you would like to download this help file as a PDF, you can do so here.
-The PDF is comprehensive of all the content in the online help.
+If you would like to download the documentation as a PDF, you can do so here.
+The PDF is comprehensive of all the content in the documentation.

 <a target="_blank" class="noCrossRef" href="files/{{site.pdf_file_name}}"><button type="button" class="btn btn-default" aria-label="Left Align"><span class="ion ion-archive" aria-hidden="true"></span> PDF Download</button></a>